Laravel Passport

 If your application is primarily using Passport to issue personal access tokens, consider using Laravel Sanctum, Laravel's light-weight first-party library for issuing API access tokens.

-Creating A Personal Access Client
+Creating a Personal Access Client

 Before your application can issue personal access tokens, you will need to create a personal access client.
 You may do this by executing the passport:client